-If you've already started thinking about what you'd like to do after school, then kudos to you.
-If you would like to start career planning but aren't sure what you'd like to do, then think about some of these factors:
+If you would like to start career planning but aren't sure what you'd like to do, answer these questions:

 - Where do your interests lie?
 Are you fascinated by how things work?
-Maybe you love the written word.
-Zeroing in on your interests will help steer you in the right direction for a career, and choosing a path you're already interested in will keep you happier in the long run.
+Zeroing in on your interests will help steer you in the right direction for a career and choosing a path you're already interested in will keep you happier in the long run.

 - Do you have any special talents?
 Do you love music or have a keen ear for musical pitch?
 Do you automatically arrange books in the Dewy decimal system?
 Special talents and gifts have a way of leading you onto the right career path.